 You get the idea.
 Make walking an adventure with little games, even shorts races scattered here and there, and you’ll keep kids busy and entertained.

 Whether you plan for a prize at the end or leave the joy of discovery to be the prize, kids love scavenger hunts.
-Know the area you’ll be traveling, and you can pick out some fun finds specific to the area such as a unique tree along the way or a fork in the path you know exists.
+Know the area you’ll be traveling to, and you can pick out some fun finds specific to the site, such as a unique tree along the way or a fork in the path you know exists.
 Even if you haven’t walked the path before, there are some typical winter finds that can keep kids alert and engaged as you walk.

 If it’s a sunny day melting icicles on trees, dripping snow, shadows, and wet bark can be easy finds.
 If the day isn’t sunny, icicles at different heights – up high on trees, at eye level, or even a count of the number of icicles they can find can be entertaining.

-See if older kids can identify different species of trees or find samples of different kinds of leaves that may be lying on the ground, or dead but still dangling from branches.
-Look for moss growing on trees, signs of animal dens or holes in trees that could be providing shelter for some winter creature.
+See if older kids can identify different trees or find samples of different kinds of leaves that may be lying on the ground or dead but still dangling from branches.
+Look for moss growing on trees, signs of animal dens, or holes in trees that could be providing shelter for some winter creature.

-How about pine needles, a frozen flower, dried or wet sap on a tree, the biggest rock they can see or two rocks that look alike, frozen water, a living insect…?
-Just because the world around you seems similarly white, that doesn’t mean it doesn’t contain dozens of hidden treasures.
+How about pine needles, a frozen flower, dried or wet sap on a tree, an enormous rock they can see, or two stones that look alike, icy water, a living insect…?
+Just because the world around you seems similarly white doesn’t mean it will not contain dozens of hidden treasures.